 3. BLACK MEN OFTEN OVERLOOK US.

-Black women are not the only people who find themselves living as minorities in white Reformed spaces.
+Black women in church are not the only people who find themselves living as minorities in white Reformed spaces.
 Our brothers of color are learning how to survive these awkward situations as well.
 Unfortunately, often, that survival mode includes trying to find a wife who looks more like the stereotype than like their mothers.

 I have spoken to more than one single black man who winced at the idea of marrying a black woman.
 “I just need a wife who is going to submit to me.”
 Not, “I need to be the kind of leader who can encourage and spur on whoever my wife is, regardless of her skin color”—not, “I want to marry a woman of character, and if she happens to be white, black or purple, to God be the glory.”
 But, rather, “I want to marry someone who I can control…and a black woman won’t go for that.”